+ REGULATORY · HDB WARRANTY

 This is why the 1-year DLP gets the attention but Assure 3 quietly carries the longer protection.
 Most buyers discover the latter only when something fails after DLP ends.

-- Documentation matters more.
+- Gather your documentation.
 By the time Assure 3 cover is in play, the building has been occupied for over a year.
 HDB will need to determine whether the defect is genuinely a construction issue (covered) or post-completion damage (not covered).
 Original photographs from your handover inspection are valuable here.

-- Joint inspection is still the process.
-BSC schedules a joint visit with the contractor; the contractor verifies the defect; rectification is arranged.
+- Attend the joint inspection.
+HDB arranges a joint visit with the contractor, and the contractor verifies the defect.

-- The rectification scope is defined.
+- Rectification is carried out.
 Assure 3 covers fixing the defect itself, not consequential damage.
 A ceiling leak claim will fix the leak; redecorating a stained ceiling after rectification is your cost unless you can argue it as part of the repair.

 What voids your Assure 3 cover